raizrazer/Most-Basic-ToDo/README.md

 A Basic ToDo with HTML, CSS, and JS only.

-Just use the index.html to acces it.
+Just use the index.html to access it.